Stochastic Modelling of Symmetric Positive Definite Material Tensors: Introduction

-A Riemannian structure on a manifold as just alluded to allows one to define the length of paths, and thus shortest paths resp.\ geodesics, and hence to measure distances on the manifold.
-As the variational definition of mean, resp.\ average, or expectation---we will use these terms interchangeably---depends on the distance measure (e.g.\ \cite{NielsenBhatia2013}, cf.\ also \fsec{Sec:Problem}), this leads to the question as to what is an adequate definition of the mean for SPD tensors.
+\rvsi{The Euclidean structure on the direct sum of the Lie algebras just mentioned may then} be mapped \rvsi{via the exponential map} onto a product Riemannian structure on the product manifold of the two Lie groups which represents the SPD matrices. \rvsi{Such} a Riemannian structure on a manifold as just alluded to allows one to define the length of paths, and thus shortest paths resp.\ geodesics, and hence to measure distances on the manifold.
+As the variational definition of mean, resp.\ average, or expectation---we will use these terms interchangeably---depends on the distance measure (e.g.\ \cite{NielsenBhatia2013, GuiguiEtal2023}, cf.\ also \fsec{Sec:Problem}), this leads to the question as to what is an adequate definition of the mean for SPD tensors.
 The usual arithmetic mean is wedded to a flat (vector-)space and a Euclidean distance, as is well known and will be explained in more detail later in \fsec{Ssec:means-spd}.
 On a metric space the mean of two points is the point half-way along the shortest path between them.
 This generalisation is known as the Fréchet mean.
 This connection between the mean (and variance to be defined later) and a distance metric may be used to switch the discussion of what is desired from the mean to the underlying distance metric, as on a non-flat manifold the Euclidean metric of the ambient space is not advantageous.
 For example on the Lie group of orthogonal matrices it is completely common to use such a Riemannian metric \cite{mardia_directional_2000, jammalamadaka_topics_2001, Mezzadri2007}.